aryan2404/Hospital-Finder/README.md

 - **Styling:** CSS / SCSS

 ## Installation
-Follow these steps to set up and run MediMap locally:
+Follow these steps to set up and run HospitalFinder locally:

 1. Clone the repository:
    ```sh